nidaqg/MoviesList-App/README.md

 * [Questions](#questions)

 ## Installation
 To run project locally, clone repo, run npm install and then npm start.
-Use your preferred ios emullator or your ios device.
+Use your preferred ios simulator or your ios device.

 ## Usage